The Petit Lenormand deck is available now. Limited stock

 23 Mice

-The combination concentrates intense worry about something fragile threatened to be eroded or cut too soon.
+The combination concentrates intense worry about something fragile that is threatened to be eroded or cut too soon.

 erosion worry fragility under pressure